 (Scheme 4) HPLC report of purified 26-O-acyl β-amyloid (1-42) click peptide (precursor)

-Quotations and Ordering:
+Quotations and Ordering

-For quotations, please use our Secure Instant Online Quotation/Order system.
+- For quotations, please use our Secure Instant Online Quotation/Order system.
 However, you may also contact us by email, phone (1-732-885-9188), fax (1-732-210-0262), or via our Secure Messaging System.

-Order can be placed by email, phone, or fax with either a PO (Purchase Order) or credit card.
+- Order can be placed by email, phone, or fax with either a PO (Purchase Order) or credit card.
 Please submit your peptide sequence at peptide@genscript.com using our Click Peptide Order Form.
-Our customer service representatives are available 24 hours, Monday through Friday to assist you.

-We accept POs and major credit cards ( ).
+).
 A 7% New Jersey sales tax will be applied to orders shipped to New Jersey.
-Your credit card will be billed under "GenScript USA Inc." Click here to download our credit reference form.
+Your credit card will be billed under "GenScript" Click here to download our credit reference form.
 For international orders, we must apply the full charge at the time the order is placed.
 In the unlikely event that any given order cannot be filled, our guarantee will take the form of a full refund.